- At least two (2) origin servers to configure traffic with.

 Note: If needed, we could add custom headers, change the timeout & retries, and check for a specific response body.
 If our origin responded without that body, we'd mark it as unhealthy.

 The "Health Threshold" defines how many origin servers must still be healthy before the Pool itself is marked unhealthy.
 We only have 1 origin server here, so we'll leave this at 1.
-The Monitor will default to the one we selected in the first step, but we could override that here.
+You can select specific regions from which we would send Health Checks as well.
 We'll also enter the email address that we want status (healthy vs. unhealthy) notifications to be sent to; this could also be a mailing list address (e.g. a Google Group) or a PagerDuty address

 if we wanted to share these with a larger team.